Research

 Cold landscapes

-Glacial & postglacial processes in high mountain & high latitude environments, including deglaciation chronology, cryogenic soil processes, glacioisostasy & fluvial-glacial interactions.
-This work has focused mainly on the continental margins fringing the North Atlantic.
+Glacial and postglacial processes in high mountain and high latitude environments, including deglaciation chronology, cryogenic soil processes, glacioisostasy and fluvial-glacial interactions.
+Nowadays my focus is on reconstructing and understanding the earliest Plio-Pleistocene ice sheets.

 Glacially eroded plateau surfaces above 1400m, Jotunheimen, S-Norway.